For many lawyers, search advertising is a necessary evil.

 In other words, targeting the right locations can make your limited advertising budget net the same results as a budget 3x its size.

-While hospitals are the most popular high-intent location, our personal injury clients have also seen success targeting chiropractors, physical therapists, and other pain specialists.
-For other types of lawyers, we’ve seen great results targeting divorce or family counseling offices (family law), prisons and police stations (criminal law), tech hubs and incubators (startup and IP law), and immigrant assistance centers (immigration law).
+While hospitals are the most popular high-intent location, our clients have also seen success targeting chiropractors, physical therapists, and other pain specialists.
+For other types of lawyers, related locationsmay include prisons and police stations (criminal law), tech hubs and incubators (startup and IP law), targeting divorce or family counseling offices (family law), and immigrant assistance centers (immigration law).